 NCGS Schools of Excellence

-NC Green School of Excellence, 2014-2015.
+NC Green School of Excellence, 2014-present.
 NC Green School of Quality, 2013-2014.
 Queens Creek Elementary School is designated as an International Green School under the Onslow County School System's themed elementary school initiative.

-The first NC Green School of Excellence in 2013-14, renewed in 2014-15.
+The first NC Green School of Excellence in 2013-present.
 Rainbow Community School has, as part of its mission, an academic program that revolves around integration of nature, science, and the environment.
 From outdoor physical education classes and recycling, to water conservation and consciously cultivating a wildlife habitat, Rainbow Community School actively strives to build a compassionate and environmentally sustainable school.

 NCGS Schools of Quality